Be Social With Me

-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Dawn Quyle Landau and Tales from the Motherland with appropriate and specific direction to the original content.
+© Dawn Quyle Landau and Tales From the Motherland, 2011-2019.
+Unauthorized use and/or duplication of this material without express permission from this blog’s author and owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Dawn Quyle Landau and Tales From The Motherland, with appropriate and specific direction (links) to the original content.

 The Grass Is Always Greener on Someone Else’s Head

 Daily Prompt: Dialogue, She Said What?